JibanKumarSwain/Jenkins-setup/README.md

         stage('Copy the code') {
             steps {
                 echo 'code is comde'
-                git uri: "add there your git repo url", branch: "main/master" }
+                git uri: "add there your git repo url", branch: "main/master"       "this is a example line " }
         }
         stage('Installing the all requerments') {
             steps {
                 echo 'Install the all reruerments of Server' sh "python3 -m pip install -r requirements.txt"                     "this is a example line " }
         }
         stage('deploy thhe code in server') {
             steps {
                 echo 'Deploy the code'
                 sh "python3 -m streamlit run App.py"                                 "this is a example line" }
         }
     }